ninamutty/scrabble-js-to-backbone/README.md

 We've already done Scrabble & Player objects in Javascript.
 Now we'll take those generic objects and turn'em into Backbone Models!

 ## Learning Goals
-With this live code/lecture develop the following skills skills:
+With this live code/lecture you should develop the following skills:
 - Learn how Backbone Models compare with pure Javascript Objects.
 - Learn how to adjust Jasmine tests for Backbone models